jlamoree/Blog/README.md

 Blog
 ====

-This is a CFML blog application build on ColdBox, Railo, Bootstrap, and MongoDB.
+This is a CFML blog application built on ColdBox, Railo, Bootstrap, and MongoDB.